 July 1, 1891 – The Broadmoor Casino opens in Colorado Springs

 Like you’d expect, an institution as luxurious, sprawling, and famous as the Broadmoor has a story to tell.
 It all began with a humble dairy farm that was snatched up and converted into a casino in 1891.
-In 1916, the casino and surrounding land was bought by Spencer Penrose, a man who made his way west and earned a fortune mining at Cripple Creek.
+In 1916, the casino and surrounding land were bought by Spencer Penrose, a man who made his way west and earned a fortune mining at Cripple Creek.

 The Philadelphia native bought the Broadmoor Casino with the intention of turning the Pikes Peak region into an international resort destination by marrying western ruggedness and charm with chic European trappings and tradition.
 The resort has changed owners multiple times over the years, but today Penrose’s vision is alive and well, and the Broadmoor in Colorado Springs is generally thought of as one of the best resort destinations in the US.